dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    :align: center
    :scale: 70 %

-   Best graph partition found for a submission with higher chain strength and improved lowest-energy returned solution.
+   Best graph partition found for a submission with higher chain strength.

 If you again use the problem inspector on the returned samples, you see the improved chains.